myrtlebeachbums/local-flight-radar/README.md

 # 📡 Local Flight Radar

-Local Flight Radar is a fork of [Anthony Sturdy's Micro Radar project](https://github.com/AnthonySturdy/micro-radar?tab=readme-ov-file) and the TechTalkies Flight Radar fork.
-It keeps the hardware small and inexpensive while replacing the cloud dependency with a local ADS-B receiver on your own network.
+Local Flight Radar is a fork of [Anthony Sturdy's Micro Radar project](https://github.com/AnthonySturdy/micro-radar?tab=readme-ov-file) and the [TechTalkies Flight Radar](https://github.com/TechTalkies/flight-radar) fork.
+It keeps the hardware small and inexpensive while replacing the cloud dependency by communicating with an existing local ADS-B receiver on your own network.

 This project is meant to be a glanceable radar display for a 240x240 round screen.
 It tells you what is around you right now, without ads, subscriptions, or a cloud account.